autoloadnextpost/alnp-documentation/en_US/theme-selectors.md

 Once you have opened the WordPress theme customizer, view any single post or view your blog archive (or the frontpage depending if you have set a frontpage and blog archive from the **Reading** settings in WordPress), then the Auto Load Next Post section will appear.
 Enter it and the plugin settings will show.
 From there you can enter the theme selectors the same way as the settings page and save them by pressing the **Publish** button.

-> ℹ️ Do not forget to have the developer tools open when viewing a single post to help you find your theme selectors.
+> ✏️ Note: Do **NOT** forget to have the developer tools open when viewing a single post to help you find your theme selectors.

 ## For theme developers